CD38: Clinical significance

 The cytokine interferon gamma and the Gram negative bacterial cell wall component lipopolysaccharide induce CD38 expression on macrophages.
 Interferon gamma strongly induces CD38 expression on monocytes.
 The cytokine tumor necrosis factor strongly induces CD38 on airway smooth muscle cells inducing cADPR-mediated Ca2+, thereby increasing dysfunctional contractility resulting in asthma.

 The CD38 protein is a marker of cell activation.
 It has been connected to HIV infection, leukemias, myelomas, solid tumors, type II diabetes mellitus and bone metabolism, as well as some genetically determined conditions.

 CD38 increases airway contractility hyperresponsiveness, is increased in the lungs of asthmatic patients, and amplifies the inflammatory response of airway smooth muscle of those patients.

-Increased expression of CD38 is an unfavourable diagnostic marker in chronic lymphocytic leukemia and is associated with increased disease progression.

-CD38 is upregulated on plasmacytoid dendritic cells (pDCs) in vivo during human influenza infection and blocking CD38 prevents the ability of pDCs to produce type I interferon in vitro.

 Clinical application

 CD38 inhibitors may be used as therapeutics for the treatment of asthma.

 CD38 has been used as a prognostic marker in leukemia.

 Daratumumab (Darzalex) which targets CD38 has been used in treating multiple myeloma.

 The use of Daratumumab can interfere with pre-blood transfusion tests, as CD38 is weakly expressed on the surface of erythrocytes.
 Thus, a screening assay for irregular antibodies against red blood cell antigens or a direct immunoglobulin test can produce false-positive results.
 This can be sidelined by either pretreatment of the erythrocytes with dithiothreitol (DTT) or by using an anti-CD38 antibody neutralizing agent, e.g. DaraEx.